A Quiz To Test Your Knowledge On Groundhogs

 ||Coyotes, Foxes, Dogs

 This stout-bodied rodent weighs up to 13 pounds and has a body length of up to about 20 inches and

-a short, bushy tail up to 18 cm (7 inches) long.
-Thick fur on the upper parts ranges in colour through
+a short, bushy tail up to 7 inches long.
+Thick fur on the upper parts ranges in color through

 United States northward across Canada and into Alaska, they most commonly live along forest edges

 abutting meadows, open fields, roads, and streams, but they are occasionally also encountered in